Before I get started – if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here.

 So, if your drink has 40g of total powder in it, your water content should be a minimum 500ml.
 Post-game you don’t have to worry about the percentage really, it can be over 10% as performance is no longer a concern.

 A combination of carbohydrate powder + protein powder or simply just a big meal soon after the game will do the trick!
-This will have you much more optimally fuelled for your next physical bout down the road whether it be the next day, or 2-3 days later.
+This will have you much more optimally fueled for your next physical bout down the road whether it be the next day, or even 2-3 days later.

-Whey Protein Isolate – ISO-100 by Dymatize
+Whey Protein Isolate – New Zealand Whey Protein Isolate

-BCAAs – Scivation Xtend
+BCAAs – ATP iBCAA

 Game Day Nutrition Wrap Up

 - The four phases of game day nutrition are:

-• You can’t perform at your best if you are not fuelled properly.
+- You can’t perform at your best if you are not fuelled properly.
 Period.

 We have a FREE game day nutrition download here.